For the Brown EFI System

 Spark Plugs: .35-.40 gap

-Fuel: Premium is recommended for all Corvairs, but mid-grade may give good performance at lower cost.
+Fuel: Premium is recommended for all Corvairs, but mid-grade may give good performance at lower cost in cooler climates.

 Normal Readings/observations to be used as a guide